MarElad/MSc-project/Deep learning project/Deep learning project/README.md

 ResNet18_temporally_correlated_data.ipynb: Residual Network model with 18 layers.
 Temporally correlated frames' data is included in the code.
 ResNet18_conv3D.ipynb: Residual Network model with 18 3D convolutional layers .
 Temporally correlated frames' data is included in the code.
 Spatial_Renet18_LSTM.py: Residual Network model with 18 2D convolutional layers followed by a LSTM network.
 Temporally correlated frames' data is included in the code.
+Scattered_photons_80UC.py: Residual Network model with 18 layers with simulation for scattering of the photons.
+Please contact Ms. Patel at lekha.patel11@imperial.ac.uk for the Matlab data simulation code.

 ## Acknowledgments

 * Thanks to Y. Choi for providing the building blocks for the code: https://github.com/yunjey/pytorch-tutorial.